Brian Cookson: Involvement in the sport of cycling

 As a competitor, Cookson competed in road racing, track, cyclo-cross and MTB.
 The high point of his competitive career was winning the Lakeland Division Road Race championship in 1971.

 More recently he has completed a number of sportive events, including l'Etape du Tour, the Fred Whitton Challenge and the Ride with Brad.
 He completed the Pyrenees Coast to Coast ride in 2011, and competed in the National Masters Track and Road Championships in 2012.

 As an official, Cookson has organised or chaired the organising committee of events continuously since 1969, from club level to Premier Calendar.
 In 2010, for example, he chaired the Pendle Cycle Fest, which included the National Road Championships, the Colne GP circuit race, the Pendle Pedal sportive, and a summer-long programme of Sky Local rides for families.

-Honour
+Honours

-Cookson was awarded the OBE in the 2008 New Year's Honours List for services to cycling, and was made an Honorary Fellow of the University of Central Lancashire in 2009.
+Cookson was appointed Officer of the Order of the British Empire (OBE) in the 2008 New Year Honours for services to sport, and was made an Honorary Fellow of the University of Central Lancashire in 2009.

 He was elected a member of the British Olympic Association's executive committee for a third term in October 2005, and again re-elected in November 2007.